-The disputed domain name is confusingly similar to the Complainant's trademark as it includes the Complainant's trademark entirely combined with the word "career".
-This does not prevent confusing similarity between the Complainant's trademark and the disputed domain name.
+The disputed domain name is confusingly similar to the Complainant's trademark as it includes the Complainant's trademark entirely with the additional letter "n" in the word "wessing".
+This does not prevent a finding of confusing similarity between the Complainant's trademark and the disputed domain name.

-This means that the disputed domain name is confusingly similar with the Complainant's trademark and hence the first element of the Policy has been fulfilled.
+The Panel finds that the disputed domain name is confusingly similar with the Complainant's trademark and hence the first element of the Policy has been fulfilled.